For More Information

-Jian Peng has been an assistant professor of computer science at UIUC since 2015.
+Jian Peng has been a professor of computer science at UIUC since 2015.
 Before joining Illinois, Jian was a postdoc at CSAIL at MIT and a visiting scientist at the Whitehead Institute for Biomedical Research.
 He obtained his Ph.D. in Computer Science from Toyota Technological Institute at Chicago in 2013.
-His research interests include bioinformatics, cheminformatics and machine learning.
+His research interests include bioinformatics, cheminformatics, and machine learning.
 Algorithms developed by Jian and his co-workers were successful in several scientific challenges, including the Critical Assessment of Protein Structure Prediction (CASP) competitions and a few DREAM challenges on translational medicine and pharmacogenomics.
 Recently, Jian has received the Overton Prize, an NSF CAREER Award, a PhRMA Foundation Award, and an Alfred P. Sloan Research Fellowship.

-- Assistant Professor, Department of Computer Science, University of Illinois at Urbana-Champaign
+- Associate Professor, Department of Computer Science

 1. Computational Molecular and Systems Biology